skel84/cluster-template/README.md

     kubectl -n <namespace> get events --sort-by='.metadata.creationTimestamp'
     ```

-Resolving problems that you have could take some tweaking of your YAML manifests in order to get things working, other times it could be a external factor like permissions on NFS.
-If you are unable to figure out your problem see the help section below.
+Resolving problems that you have could take some tweaking of your YAML manifests in order to get things working, other times it could be a external factor like permissions on a NFS server.
+If you are unable to figure out your problem see the support sections below.

 ## 🧹 Tidy up